vanillaes/computer-science/docs/linear.md

 ## LinkedList

-A `LinkedList` is used to define a sequential list data.
-Ie a list of nodes that map direct parent->child relationsips.
+A `LinkedList` is used to store a sequential list of data.

 ### Complexity